Emergence of pseudogap from short-range spin-correlations in electron doped cuprates

 {Department of Mathematics and Physics, Universit\`{a} Cattolica del Sacro Cuore, Brescia, BS I-25121, Italy} {Interdisciplinary Laboratories for Advanced Materials Physics (ILAMP),Universit\`{a} Cattolica del Sacro Cuore, Brescia I-25121, Italy}

-\textbf{Strong electron correlations are foundational to the emergence of exotic states of quantum materials.
-In particular, the pseudogap is a puzzling phenomenon of correlated matter where the interplay between different orders is believed to play a critical role.
-Here we apply ultrafast angle-resolved photoemission spectroscopy (ARPES) to study the temperature evolution of the low-energy density of states in the electron-doped cuprate Nd$_{\text{2-x}}$Ce$_{\text{x}}$CuO$_{\text{4}}$, an emblematic system where the pseudogap intertwines with magnetic degrees of freedom.
-By photoexciting the electronic system across the pseudogap onset temperature T*, we unveil the direct relation between the momentum-resolved pseudogap spectral features and the spin-correlation length, thereby establishing the pseudogap in electron-doped cuprates as a precursor to the incipient antiferromagnetic order even at optimal doping.}
+\textbf{Electron interactions are pivotal for defining the electronic structure of quantum materials.
+In particular, the strong electron Coulomb repulsion is considered the keystone for describing the emergence of exotic and/or ordered phases of quantum matter as disparate as high-temperature superconductivity and charge- or magnetic-order.
+However, a comprehensive understanding of fundamental electronic properties of quantum materials is often complicated by the appearance of an enigmatic partial suppression of low-energy electronic states, known as the pseudogap.
+Here we take advantage of ultrafast angle-resolved photoemission spectroscopy to unveil the temperature evolution of the low-energy density of states in the electron-doped cuprate Nd$_{\text{2-x}}$Ce$_{\text{x}}$CuO$_{\text{4}}$, an emblematic system where the pseudogap intertwines with magnetic degrees of freedom.
+By photoexciting the electronic system across the pseudogap onset temperature T*, we report the direct relation between the momentum-resolved pseudogap spectral features and the spin-correlation length with an unprecedented sensitivity.
+This transient approach, corroborated by mean field model calculations, allows us to establish the pseudogap in electron-doped cuprates as a precursor to the incipient antiferromagnetic order even when long-range antiferromagnetic correlations are not established, as in the case of optimal doping.}

-\section{INTRODUCTION}
+\section{Introduction}